Home | About USIG | What's New | Events

 China has three categories of income tax: Enterprise Income Tax, Foreign Invested Enterprise and Foreign Enterprise Income Tax, and Individual Income Tax.

-Under Paragraph 1, Article 8 of the Public Welfare Donations Law, the “state encourages the development of public benefit undertakings, and grants support and preferential treatment to public benefit Social Organizations and public benefit nonprofit Institutions.”
-This law establishes benefits relating to Enterprise Income Tax [Article 24], Individual Income Tax [Article 25], and Import Duties and VAT [Article 26], but the specifics of the exemptions are set forth in other laws and regulations.
+Under the Public Welfare Donations Law, the “state encourages the development of public benefit undertakings, and grants support and preferential treatment to public benefit social organizations and public benefit nonprofit institutions.”
+This law establishes benefits relating to Enterprise Income Tax [Art.
+24], Individual Income Tax [Art.
+25], and Import Duties and VAT [Art.
+26], but the specifics of the exemptions are set forth in other laws and regulations.

 B. Deductibility of Charitable Contributions

-4. The organization’s proceeds and operational surplus must be primarily used for the activities for which the organization was created;
+4. Its proceeds and operational surplus are used primarily for the cause for which the legal person was established;

-7. It must have a sound financial and accounting system;
+7. It has a sound financial and accounting system;

 C. Indirect Taxes: Business Tax, Value Added Tax, and Import Duties

 Goods sold within China or goods imported from abroad are subject to VAT.
-Article 16 of the Interim Regulations on the Value Added Tax exempts from VAT goods for scientific research, experimentation, and education; antique books; and goods imported by organizations of the disabled to be used specifically for the disabled.
+The Interim Regulations on the Value Added Tax exempts from VAT goods for scientific research, experimentation, and education; antique books; and goods imported by organizations of the disabled to be used specifically for the disabled.
 Imported goods donated by foreign governments and international organizations are also exempt from the VAT under Article 16.

-Goods donated by foreign governments and international organizations are also exempt from customs duties [Customs Law, Article 56].
+Goods donated by foreign governments and international organizations are also exempt from customs duties [Customs Law, Art.
+56], though application may need to be made up to avail organizations of that exemption.

 According to other rules made by the Customs General Administration, goods are exempted from Customs Duties and VAT if (1) they are imported by scientific research institutes or schools, (2) they are directly for scientific research or education, and (3) they cannot be produced in China.